rinde/RinSim/pages/learn/learn.md

 ---
-title: Examples
+title: Learn
-keywords: [examples]
+keywords: [learn, examples, tutorials]
-sidebar: examples_sidebar
+sidebar: learn_sidebar
 toc: false
-permalink: /examples/
+permalink: /learn/
 ---

 RinSim comes with a number of examples, each example listed here can be run directly from the jar file.
 Instructions on how to run them can be found [here](/installation/).

-## Core examples
+## Examples
 These are examples showcasing functionality from the `RinSim-core` project.

- - [SimpleExample](src/main/java/com/github/rinde/rinsim/examples/core/SimpleExample.java) The RinSim 'hello world' example.
+ - [Simple example](/learn/examples/simple/) The RinSim 'hello world' example.
  - [AgentCommunicationExample](src/main/java/com/github/rinde/rinsim/examples/core/comm/AgentCommunicationExample.java) An example showing agent communication.
  - [TaxiExample](src/main/java/com/github/rinde/rinsim/examples/core/taxi/TaxiExample.java) Showcase of a dynamic pickup and delivery problem (PDP).
 New customers are continuosly placed on the map.
 The strategy each vehicle follows is: (1) goto closest customer, (2) pickup customer, (3) drive to destination, (4) deliver customer, go back to (1).
 In case multiple vehicles move to the same customer, the first one to arrive will pick the customer up, the others will have to change their destination.
   - [WarehouseExample](src/main/java/com/github/rinde/rinsim/examples/warehouse/WarehouseExample.java) An example showing AGVs driving around a warehouse.